manifold-systems/manifold/manifold-deps-parent/manifold-params/README.md

 ```
 Here `Sub#func` indirectly overrides `Base#func`.

-Overloading is permitted with optional parameter methods, however a compiler error results if signature sets overlap.
+Overloading is allowed with optional parameters, but if the signature sets overlap, a compile-time error will occur.
 ```java
 class Sample {
   void func()